WiscIT - Search Results List Widget

 - Type: This is the type of widget that you're configuring.
 Make sure "Search Results List" is selected.

 - Default Title: This is the title used when the widget is used in a dashboard.
 It does not necessarily have to match the contents of the "Name" field.
 Assign it to anything you want.

 - Business Object: Use this to decide what Business Object is used by the search results widget.
 Check the "Show All" checkbox to see all the possible business objects to use.

 - Criteria: A pre-made or custom search can be used to draw data for the search results.
 The ellipsis button opens the Search Manager for a pre-made search and the magnifying glass opens the Custom Query window.
-See Document 46175 is unavailable at this time. if needed.
+See [Link for document 46175 is unavailable at this time.] if needed.

 Once these options have been configured, click "OK" at the bottom of the window.
 The widget is now ready to be placed in a dashboard!

-See Document 42291 is unavailable at this time. for instructions on creating a new dashboard with this widget or see WiscIT - Using the Dashboard Editor for help with adding this widget to an existing dashboard.
+See [Link for document 42291 is unavailable at this time.] for instructions on creating a new dashboard with this widget or see WiscIT - Using the Dashboard Editor for help with adding this widget to an existing dashboard.

 Advanced Configuration Options

 - Show Results in a Grid: Use this to have the results of the search used appear in as a grid, similar to how they look after running the search itself.

 - Custom Grid: Some custom grids have been created for specific uses for various departments that use Cherwell.
 They have columns chosen for these specific departments.
 The default grid generally meets the majority of users' needs.